isman7/gimp-python-development/README.md

 ## Understanding which Python is using GIMP

-So, in order to start developing we must understad which Python executable is using GIMP.
+So, in order to start developing we must understand which Python executable is using GIMP.
 This was tricky to me at first, but it actually has a very nice outcome.
-As I mentioned, GIMP uses the system Python executable, if we go to the menu entry `Filters > Development > Python-Fu > Python Console` a window will be promt with a Python console that will say:
+As I mentioned, GIMP uses the system Python executable, if we go to the menu entry `Filters > Development > Python-Fu > Python Console` a window will be prompt with a Python console that will say:

 ```
 GIMP 2.99.4 Python Console